Alaska Vacation Planning

 What’s the road like?
 Most of the Alaska highways are paved or chip sealed and most rough sections are well marked – but not all, so stay alert.
 Do not be afraid to try and drive on the smoothest part of the road.
 Keep to the right on corners and when going up-hill.
 Watch your mirrors as some people travel the highway much faster than others.
 If you let them get by it is safest for everyone.
 Most highways are all-weather roads that are maintained year-round and grades are moderate except for those in the highest mountain passes.
 It’s the law to drive with your headlights on at all times.

 What about my car or camper?
-Your vehicle should be in top mechanical condition.
+Your vehicle should be in top mechanical condition before starting your trip to Alaska.
 A bug and gravel screen will protect the front of your vehicle and if it’s high enough, may even help protect your windshield.
 (It should not be so high as to impair your vision.)
 Plastic, bubble-type headlamp protectors are also a good idea and can be found easily in most northern communities.

 Automotive services are found about every 50 or 60 miles along the route (except in winter), and most sizes of tires are stocked by roadside services.
 You can get tires repaired at most lodges and highway services.
 Be sure to periodically check the wheel nuts on campers and motorhomes (particularly the vehicles with dual rear wheels).
 Maintaining proper tire pressure will cut down on problems